Download EWG's Healthy Living AppClose

 Active ingredients, as well as specific active ingredient combinations, were evaluated based on an extensive review of the scientific literature.
 The review included peer-reviewed literature, filed and approved patents, and reviews by government and industry panels, as well as cross-checks with EWG’s Skin Deep database.

 Further details concerning this methodology may be found on the Skin Deep website (www.ewg.org/skindeep).

 We assigned a score for each factor based on an evaluation of the labeled SPF, EWG-modeled UV protection and the technical literature on sunscreen stability.

 We derived an overall rating for product effectiveness as the sum of these four factors, weighted by their relative importance.
-In this calculation we assigned a weight of 0.20 each to UVA protection, UVB protection, a weight of 0.40 to UVA/UVB balanced protection, and a weight of 0.16 to stability.
+In this calculation we assigned a weight of 0.20 each to UVA protection and UVB protection, a weight of 0.40 to UVA/UVB balanced protection, and a weight of 0.16 to stability.
 The procedures are described in greater detail below.

 We scored UVB protection from sunscreens with SPF values between 15 and 110 as effective for sunburn protection, with a score of zero.
-This is based on the assumption that consumers would pick a product with the appropriate SPF based on their skin tone, solar intensity and time outdoors.
-Sunscreens with SPF values lower than 15 are not evaluated in our database.
+This is based on the assumption that consumers would pick a product with the appropriate SPF based on their skin tone and time spent outdoors and the sun’s intensity.

 To score products on UVA protection (Section 2) and the balance of UVA to UVB protection (Section 3), we modeled the effectiveness of the sunscreen on the basis of the active ingredients.
 Modeling the efficacy of sunscreen products based on the active ingredients is standard industry practice (BASF 2013).
 Modeling requires the absorbance spectrum for the active ingredient and the percent of the active ingredient used in the product.

 Absorbance spectra are determined through experiments in which researchers measure the amount and type of UV light filtered out by an ingredient or ingredient combination at every wavelength along the UVA and UVB spectrum.
 With absorbance spectra, researchers determine the theoretical effectiveness of sunscreen ingredients and sunscreen products in preventing UV radiation from reaching the skin.